Howell-Prosody-Lab/AutoRPT/README.md

 - **Latine English (LE)**

 ---

 ## Installation Instructions
+You can find the latest release in the releases tab.
+Download the wheel, navigate to the file in your terminal, and install it with `pip install praat_autorpt-x.x.x-py3-none-any.whl`

+## Build Instructions

 To run AutoRPT, you'll need to install several Python libraries.
 Follow the steps below to set up the tool on your system.